yigityilmazyanc/Autonomus-assigment/weak-4/resteurantBot/README.md

 - `Basket` contains `std::shared_ptr<MenuItem>`, meaning the same `MenuItem` can be shared across multiple baskets without direct ownership.

 ## File Structure
+The project is divided into three main files:
 ```
-├── main.cpp         # Entry point of the program
+├── main.cpp         # Entry point of the program, all operations are handled here
 ├── Menu.hpp         # Header file for the Menu class
 ├── Menu.cpp         # Implementation file for the Menu class
 ├── menu.json        # JSON file containing menu data